 In addition to the scientific-technical work, Inno4Vac partners are developing strategies and roadmaps for positioning the newly developed models in the regulatory framework and integrating them into pharmaceutical vaccine development.
 During the meeting, numerous action points were tackled and some of the most important outcomes are described below:

-The first Inno4Vac annual meeting was an important accelerator for Inno4Vac as a whole, by bringing together the entire consortium and allowing most efficient exchange and progress – in a historic venue, University of Siena.
+The second Inno4Vac annual meeting was an important accelerator for Inno4Vac as a whole, by bringing together the entire consortium and allowing most efficient exchange and progress – in a historic venue, the Palais de la Bourse de Lyon, France.

 Dr. Irina Meln (Project and Innovation Manager at the European Vaccine Initiative)